theMK2k/Media-Hoarder/README.md

 **Media Hoarder** is THE frontend for your Movie and TV Series collection if you love metadata, filter abilities and easy management.

+Of course **Media Hoarder** plays your media, too - by launching the media player of your choice, e.g. VLC.

 ## Screenshots

 _Media Hoarder's movie list_